lilich/Parents-Association-of-Plomari/README.md

 Many families have experienced economic hardship due to COVID and the influx of refugees to the island.

-To contact the Parent organization see below:
+To contact the parent organization see below:

+Contact Person:  Andreas Varvagiannis
+email: g3d@plomariou.gr
-The address is: Plomari 81200, Lesbos Greece
+address: Plomari 81200, Lesbos Greece
-(Note: addresses are directed to a city, with no house numbers)
+(Note: addresses are directed to a city, with no house numbers) Greek tax number: VAT-EL800275060

-Congract Person:  Andreas Varvagiannis g3d@plomariou.gr

-Greek tax number
-VAT: EL800275060